23/resumable.js/README.md

     // Resumable.js isn't supported, fall back on a different method if(!r.support) location.href = '/some-old-crappy-uploader';

-To allow files to be either selected and drag-dropped, you'll assign drop target and a DOM item to be clicked for browsing:
+To allow files to be selected and drag-dropped, you need to assign a drop target and a DOM item to be clicked for browsing:

     r.assignBrowse(document.getElementById('browseButton'));
     r.assignDrop(document.getElementById('dropTarget'));